 Pastoral Care

-As a community that fosters care, faith and learning, we are at all times focused on the needs of all members of the College community and we seek to nurture and develop the potential of all students.
+As a community that fosters care, faith and learning, we are at all times focused on the needs of all members of the College community.
+Working in partnership with students, parents and carers we endeavour to foster the holistic development and wellbeing of all community members.

 All students enrolled at St Michael's College are allocated to one of the four Houses.
 Our four Houses are: